 - Don't pull back while turning.
 Your horse may think you're cuing to stop, or become confused.

-- A flat, obstacle free area to work.
+- Start with a flat, obstacle free area.
 Add obstacles as your skills increase.
 Pylons, buckets, barrels, or bales of straw all make good obstacles to ride around.
 Practice riding around in circles, serpentine and other schooling figures so you can learn the amount of pressure you need to put on the horse's neck with the reins.